 ("On This Date" is a daily calendar listing of the birthdays and death anniversaries of some of pop culture's most influential figures along with their photographs ;-)

-("Somethin' Blue", "Somethin' Else", "Somethin' Different" and "Special Edition Blues From The Basement" Playlists Are Always Available Upon Request)
+("Somethin' Blue", "Somethin' Else" and "Somethin' Different" Playlists Are Always Available Upon Request)

 For da best local calendar of all events Blue, please check out Blues In Hawaii !

 INTERNATIONAL BLUES MUSIC DAY! ...
 Heck, let's celebrate all YEAR long!

 Mark Coleman And The Pau Hana Blues Band Every Monday Night!
 On Stage Drinks And Grinds

 J.P.
 Smoketrain Every Tuesday Night!
 The Studio In Crossroads At Hawaiian Brian's

 Tavana Every Tuesday Night!
 Crossroads @ Hawaiian Brian’s - Honolulu

 Kevin Coleman And The Flat Five Blues Band Every Wednesday Night!
 On Stage Drinks And Grinds